Eligibility

 There are five awards of up to $10,000 available for this round.

 Award funds may be used for, but are not limited to, initial community engagement, hiring research staff, support for literature review, grant writing, ceremonial protocol support, honoraria, visuals, connection and early knowledge engagement/presentations with Indigenous community(ies), and travel to develop partnerships.
-These awards are open to all faculties.
+These awards are open to applicants from all Faculties.
+The duration of the award is for one year.

-OCEC and the Indigenous Ways of Knowing Accelerator are committed to ensuring that all scholars have equitable access to research funding and career support.
+OCEC and the Indigenous Path are committed to ensuring that all scholars have equitable access to research funding and career support.
 Applicants conducting Indigenous research are highly encouraged to apply.